-Recommendation came from the Snapper Grouper Advisory Panel.
-There is concern that the recreational allocation for wreckfish is too high.
-It was originally intended as a bycatch fishery, not a targeted one.
+The recommendation to evaluate sector allocations came from the Snapper Grouper Advisory Panel due to concern that the recreational allocation for wreckfish is too high.
 A lower allocation may be more appropriate, especially considering the low encounter rate in the Marine Recreational Information Program (MRIP) survey.
+Additionally, the allocation was intended to allow some retention in the case of bycatch due to wreckfish having high release mortality and not to encourage targeting of wreckfish recreationally.